turbot/steampipe-mod-aws-perimeter/perimeter/docs/resource_policy_shared_services_access.md

 This benchmark answers the following questions:

 - What resources have resource policies that grant access to AWS services?
-- Which services have been granted access are not trusted?
+- Which services have been granted access and are not trusted?

 This benchmark defines shared as a policy having at least one `Allow` statement that grants one or more permission to a principal.
 The benchmark exposes the variable `trusted_services` which can be used to set which services are trusted.